slott56/slott56.github.io/Pelican/content/blog/2025/06/2025-06-21-coping_with_complexity.rst

 Brain-Breaking
 ==============

-What broke my brain was the subtle differences in when an identifier must be bound to an object.
+What broke my brain was the subtle differences between the binding of identifier to a type and (optionally) an object.

--   When interpreting the syntax tree, the binding happens when you get to the identifier.
+-   When interpreting the syntax tree, the binding must be discovered when interpreting the value of an identifier.
-    You look it up in the collection of variables, add-on functions, add-on types, built-in functions, and built-in types.
+    Clearly, this starts with looking it up in the collection of variables, add-on functions, add-on types, built-in functions, and built-in types.

-    Any given name will actually have two definitions: a value and a type annotation.
+    Any given name can have two definitions: a type annotation and an optional value.
-    In principle, both value and type are needed.
+    In principle, the value needs an associated type.
-    Pragmatically -- in Python -- the type is already bound to the value, and we don't **really** care very much about this detail.
+    Pragmatically -- in Python -- a Python type is already bound to the value, and we don't **really** care very much about this detail.
     In other implementations (e.g. Go) the value is a bunch of bytes, and without the type information, nothing can happen.

 -   When transpiling.
 Ah.
     This is interesting because the transpilation doesn't care about variable values.
     Where evaluation of the transpiled (and compiled) code does care about variable values.

-    -   When building Python from the CEL expression, we need to resolve type and function names to an implementation class or function.
+    -   When building Python from the CEL expression, we need to resolve type names and function names to an implementation class or function.
         The class and function **must** exist at transpile time so we can translate a CEL ``uint32`` into the Python ``celtypes.Uint32Type``.

-    -   When executing the compiled code, we still need a context, but this is only the variable bindings, nothing else.
+    -   When executing the compiled code, we still need a context, but this only needs the variable value bindings.
         The other names have already been resolved into local Python class and function references.

 So far, so good, right?
 What's brain-breaking about this?